dadoonet/fscrawler/README.md

 If you are using an elasticsearch cluster running a 5.0 or superior version, you can use an Ingest Node pipeline to transform documents sent by FS crawler before they are actually indexed.
+Please note that folder objects are not sent through the pipeline as they are more internal objects.

 For example, if you have the following pipeline: